esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Possible fixes:
 1. complement icons with text labels
-2. Add accessibility annotations to the design so that we know what the expected implemented behaviour for these components
+2. Add accessibility annotations to the design so that we know what the expected implemented behaviour for these components is.

 #### **🛠** Challenge: Find Content Layout Issues
 >Your challenge is to identify possible issues with these two layouts and discuss your expectations of what you will implement as a developer or communicate with a design team.